Certification Levels – Therapy, School & Visiting Dogs

 Optional Additional Handlers

-- Certification Assessments must be attended separately by each handller-dog team
+• Certification Assessments must be attended separately by each handler-dog team

 Purchasing and Accessing The Course

-- Read the information regarding the course enrollment process.
+2. Read the information regarding the course enrolment process.

-- An enrollment form will be emailed to you.
+3. An enrolment form will be emailed to you.
 Complete the online form to apply for your preferred practicum dates.

 Practicum Information